ethz-asl/data-driven-dynamics/README.md

 The use the parametric model structure you need to install python 3.8 and the needed python libraries.
 It is strongly advised to install the pip packages in a [virtual enviroment](https://docs.python.org/3/tutorial/venv.html) setup for this project.

-Install the dependencies including submodule dependencies using:
+Install the dependencies using:

 ```
-install-full-depdencies
+make install-depdencies
 ```

 ## Build